zack-young-ideas/zack-young-ideas/README.md

   A React app that calculates mortgage amortizations given purchase price, interest rate, and amortization length.

 ### Currently Working On
-- Creating scripts to automate several freelance services, such as deploying an Express app to an AWS EC2 instance.
+- Creating scripts to automate several freelance services, such as deploying an Express app to an AWS EC2 instance
 - A web-based application that enables transit agencies to optimize scheduling of employees

 ### Currently Learning